 - 1. Load the HDCP production keys into the HDMI subsystem.
 This function needs to be called for each key that is loaded.
 If HDCP 1.4 and 2.2 are enabled all the keys must be loaded, otherwise a subset of the keys are loaded.
-Note that the byte arrays used to store the key octet strings for HDCP are defined in big endian byte order. - " XV_HdmiTxSs_HdcpSetKey - XV HDMITXSS KEY HDCP14 - XV_HDMITXSS_KEY_HDCP22_LC128 (128-bit DCP Licensed Constant)

-- 2. Initialize the HDMI 1.4/2.0 Transmitter Subsystem driver after the HDCP keys have been loaded.
-Initializing the subsystem begins the HDCP 1.4/2.2 drivers internally.

-- 3. Connect the HDCP interrupt handlers to the interrupt controller interrupt ID:
+Note that the byte arrays used to store the key octet strings for HDCP are defined in big endian byte order. - o XV_HdmiTxSs_HdcpSetKey - XV_HDMITXSS_KEY_HDCP14 - XV_HDMITXSS_KEY_HDCP22_LC128 (128-bit DCP Licensed Constant) - 2.
+Initialize the HDMI 1.4/2.0 Transmitter Subsystem driver after the HDCP keys have been loaded.
+Initializing the subsystem begins the HDCP 1.4/2.2 drivers internally. - 3.
+Connect the HDCP interrupt handlers to the interrupt controller interrupt ID:

-- o XV_HdmiTxSS_HdcpIntrHandler
+- XV_HdmiTxSS_HdcpIntrHandler

-- o XV_HdmiTxSS_HdcpTimerIntrHandler
+- XV_HdmiTxSS_HdcpTimerIntrHandler

 - XV_HdmiTxSS_Hdcp22TimerIntrHandler

-- 4. Set the HDCP authenticated user callback.
-This callback is executed when the HDCP authentication state machine has reached the authenticated state.
-If there is no use for this function at the application level, then leave this callback undefined.
-Note that this function can be used to automatically enable encryption following successful authentication.
+- 4. Set the HDCP user callback functions.
+These callback functions are used to hook into HDCP state machine and allow the user to take action at various stages of the protocol.
+If there is no use for the callback at the application level, then the callback can be left undefined.

 - o XV_HdmiTxSs_SetCallback

+- XV_HDMITXSS_HANDLER_HDCP_AUTHENTICATED

+- XV_HDMITXSS_HANDLER_HDCP_DOWNSTREAM_TOPOLOGY_AVAILABLE

-- XV_HDMITXSS_HANDLER_HDCP_AUTHENTICATE
+- XV_HDMITXSS_HANDLER_HDCP_UNAUTHENTICATED

 - 5. Execute the poll function to run the HDCP state machine.
 This function checks to see which HDCP protocol is enabled, and then execute only the active protocol.
 The call to this function can be inserted in the main loop of the user application and should execute continuously.
 Because the HDCP TX state machine is run using this poll function, it is important to ensure that this function is given adequate CPU runtime, especially during authentication attempts.

-- o XV_HdmiTxSs_HdcpPoll
+- XV_HdmiTxSs_HdcpPoll

-- 6. Set the HDCP protocol to either HDCP 1.4, HDCP 2.2, or none.
-Setting the HDCP protocol is required to inform the HDMI subsystem which protocol is active thus avoiding collisions between protocols.
-Also, check which protocol has been activated.
+- 6. Optionally, set the HDCP protocol capability.
+The default option is both, which means that if both HDCP 1.4 and HDCP 2.2 are included as part of the HDMI subsystem, the transmitter tries to authenticate with either protocol based on the capability of the downstream device.
+Note that HDCP 2.2 is given priority over HDCP 1.4.
+If the capability is set to none, then authentication attempts are ignored.

+- XV_HdmiTxSs_HdcpSetCapability

-- XV HdmiTxSs HdcpSetProtocol
+- XV_HDMITXSS_HDCP_NONE

-- XV HDMITXSS HDCP NONE

 - XV_HDMITXSS_HDCP_14

 - XV_HDMITXSS_HDCP_22

+- XV_HDMITXSS_HDCP_BOTH

+- 7. Authentication should be initiated only after the transmission of video to the downstream device.
+It is the responsibility of the user application to determine when to issue authentication requests.
+Authentication requests are commonly initiated for the following events: stream-up, and HPD toggle.
+In the event that the first authentication request is not successful, the user application can issue another authentication request.

-- o XV_HdmiTxSs_HdcpGetProtocol
+- XV_HdmiTxSs_HdcpPushEvent

-- 7. After the active HDCP protocol is set, authentication can be initiated at any time.
-Typically authentication is initiated based on an external event, such as hot plug or resolution change.
-It is up to your application to determine what event triggers the authentication request.

-- o XV_HdmiTxSs_HdcpAuthRequest
+- XV_HDMITXSS_HDCP_AUTHENTICATE_EVT

 - 8. Check the status of authentication.
-This check could be performed before enabling encryption.
+These checks could be performed before issuing authentication requests.

-- XV_HdmiTxSs_HdcpIsAuthenticated
+- o XV_HdmiTxSs_HdcpIsAuthenticated

+- XV_HdmiTxSs_HdcpIsInProgress

-- 9. When authentication is successful, your application is allowed to enable encryption.
+- 9. When authentication is successful, the application is allowed to enable encryption.
 The enablement of encryption can happen any time after successful authentication and is the responsibility of the application to manage.
 For example, an application might decide to enable encryption only for restricted content, but disable encryption for standard content.

 - o XV_HdmiTxSs_HdcpEnableEncryption

-- XV_HdmiTxSs_HdcpDisableEncryption
+- o XV_HdmiTxSs_HdcpDisableEncryption

 - 10. Check the status of the cipher encryption.
 This is the instantaneous encryption status of the cipher and can change between subsequent frames.
+For repeater or pass-through applications, special care must be taken to block downstream content if the upstream interface is encrypted while the downstream interface is not encrypted.

 - o XV_HdmiTxSs_HdcpIsEncrypted

 - 11. Check the overall HDCP protocol status and log data.
 You can also set the level of detail for log information reported.

 - o XV_HdmiTxSs_HdcpInfo

 - o XV_HdmiTxSs_SetInfoDetail